nndi-oss/compozip/README.md

 * This is not _production_ ready but you are FREE to try whatever, yo.

 ## Contributing

-So yea, you can file an Issue if you find a bug (most likely) or have an Idea to improve this and I will try my best to resolve it.
+You can file an Issue if you find a bug or have an Idea to improve this.
 Pull requests are most welcome and encouraged. :)

 ## LICENSE